 5 Mins Read

-IKEA has made certain commitments to increasing its vegan food ranges.
-It is upping the plant-based stakes in its restaurants, at its takeaway counters and in the food halls.
+IKEA has made notable commitments to increasing its vegan food ranges.
+It is upping the plant-based stakes in its restaurants, at its takeaway counters, and in the food halls.
 But which items are worth trying?

-Pledging to make its menus all 50 percent plant-based by 2025, IKEA is offering vegan food consumers access to more choices.
-Next time you’re shopping for furniture, consider finding the following:
+Pledging to make its menus all 50 percent plant-based by 2025, IKEA is offering consumers access to more sustainable choices.
+Next time you’re shopping for furniture, consider trying the following vegan items:

 What is it?: ‘Plant balls’ that don’t try to imitate meat and a newer pea protein version that replaces beef with ease.
 This is a timely reminder that IKEA likes to use one product name for a large number of variations, so always check your selection.
 Conventional animal protein meatballs are called Huvudroll as well. #confusing